radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To edit a saved query:

->**NOTE - Saved queries are associated with a data source.
-Only queries associated with the selected data source are shown when you click.**
+>[!note] Saved queries are associated with a data source.
+Only queries associated with the selected data source are shown when you click.

 ![An image showing ](Media/Image3.26.jpg)